Acharyamogha/ROADCEPTION/README.md

 ## Usage
 1. Frontend Interface
-Navigate to the frontend folder.
+-Navigate to the frontend folder.
-Open index.html in a web browser.
+-Open index.html in a web browser.
-Upload your video file through the interface.
+-Upload your video file through the interface.
-View processed results directly.
+-View processed results directly.

 ## Input and Output
-Input: Place your input video (e.g., vehicle.mp4) in the videos folder.
+-Input: Place your input video (e.g., vehicle.mp4) in the videos folder.
-Output: Processed videos will be saved as: lane_detection_output.mp4 (Lane detection results) object_detection_output.mp4 (Object detection results)
+-Output: Processed videos will be saved as: lane_detection_output.mp4 (Lane detection results) and object_detection_output.mp4 (Object detection results)

 # Dataset
 ## Lane Detection